Arndt von Bohlen und Halbach: Marriage and later life

-Owing to generous compensation and appanage, Arndt was able to live the jet-set life, flying constantly between Miami and Marrakesh.
+Owing to generous compensation and appanage, Arndt was able to live a jet-set life, flying constantly between Miami and Marrakesh, Kitzbühel, Sylt and Munich.
 In 1982, he converted from Lutheran Protestantism to the Roman Catholic faith.

-Ironically, also like his great-grandfather, he died at the age of 48 in the Klinikum Großhadern in Munich of jaw cancer.
+Like his great-grandfather, he died at the age of 48 in the Klinikum Großhadern in Munich of jaw cancer.
 He had been an alcoholic for a long time and was deeply in debt at the time of his death.

 In his book LIFE, Keith Richards stated that Arndt was a regular party companion in Marrakesh.